ProgrammingWithYagle/Open_World_Survival_RPG_CODEX/README.md

 ## Community & Feedback
 This project is a living experiment.
 Feedback will shape the game’s direction, balance, and content priorities.
 Share ideas, feature requests, and playtest notes as early as possible.

 ---

+## Contributing
+- **Propose features:** Open an issue or start a discussion describing the problem, the player impact, and any gameplay references or inspirations.
+- **Coding conventions:** TBD.
+If you plan to submit code, open an issue first so we can align on structure, style, and Godot/GDScript conventions.
+- **Gameplay/system suggestions:** Please use a structured format: goal, affected systems, mechanics summary, progression impact, and any balance concerns.

+---